spree/spree_starter/README.md

 # Spree Starter

 This is a starter kit for [Spree Commerce](https://spreecommerce.org) - the open-source e-commerce platform for Rails.
-It is a great starting point for any Rails developer to quickly build an e-commerce store.
+It is a great starting point for any Rails developer to quickly build an e-commerce application.

 This starter uses: